 Restricted - Amounts that are constrained for specific purposes, which are externally imposed by providers, such as creditors, or amounts constrained due to constitutional provisions or enabling legislation.
-The use of the Funds' remaining fund balances are restricted for projects approved by Metro.
+The use of the Funds' remaining fund balances is restricted for projects approved by Metro.

-Information regarding the fund balance reporting policy adopted by the City is described in Note 1 to the City's ACFR.
+Information regarding the fund balance reporting policy adopted by the City is described in the City's ACFR.